vimal-s/car-api/vehicles-api/README.md

 #### Run the Code

-To properly run this application you need to start the Orders API and the Service API first.
+To properly run this application you need to start the map-service and the pricing-service.

 ```